Possession of Firearm by Felon in Raleigh / Person Subject to Domestic Violence Order

 - Any combination of parts either designed or intended for use in converting any device into any weapon described above and from which a weapon of mass death and destruction may readily be assembled.

-A convicted felon may be able to petition for restoration of his firearms rights if he is a resident of North Carolina and has been a resident for one year or longer, he has only one felony conviction and that conviction is for a nonviolent felony, his rights of citizenship have been restored pursuant to the laws of the jurisdiction where the conviction occurred for a period of at least 20 years before the date of the filing of the petition, he has not been convicted of any misdemeanor since the nonviolent felony conviction, and he submits his fingerprints to the sheriff of the county in which he resides.
+A convicted felon may be able to petition for restoration of his firearms rights if he is a resident of Raleigh and has been a resident for one year or longer, he has only one felony conviction and that conviction is for a nonviolent felony, his rights of citizenship have been restored pursuant to the laws of the jurisdiction where the conviction occurred for a period of at least 20 years before the date of the filing of the petition, he has not been convicted of any misdemeanor since the nonviolent felony conviction, and he submits his fingerprints to the sheriff of the county in which he resides.

 Certain disqualifiers will result in the court denying the petition to restore the firearms rights though.
 These disqualifiers include any one of the following: